privefl/primefactr/README.md

 # primefactr
-Use Prime Factorization for computations.
+R package that uses Prime Factorization for computations.